microtrain/bootcamp/07-JavaScript/05-Canvas.md

 draw.drawRect();
 ```

-In order to draw a rectangle we need to know the x,y coordinates of the top left corner as well as the desired height and width.
+To draw a rectangle, we need to know the x,y coordinates of the top left corner as well as the desired height and width.
 The ```mousemove``` event tells us where we are on the canvas but we need to know where the user wants to draw the triangle and how big they want it.
 We can figure this out by using two more events ```mousedown``` and ```mouseup```.
-This will give us the starting and ending points of a mouse drag. ```mousedown``` gives us the starting x,y coordinates or x1,y1. ```mouseup``` gives us the ending x,y coordinates or x2,y2. from tis we can calculate the height and width as _width=x2-x1_ and _h=y2-y1_
+This will give us the starting and ending points of a mouse drag. ```mousedown``` gives us the starting x,y coordinates or x1,y1. ```mouseup``` gives us the ending x,y coordinates or x2,y2. from this, we can calculate the height and width as _width=x2-x1_ and _h=y2-y1_

 We will start by adding variables for x1,y1,x2,y2.